A stable infinity-category of Lagrangian cobordisms: oo -category of Lagrangian cobordisms

-with the given boundary values.
-The ``composition" $f_{02}:x_0 \to x_2$ and the $2$-simplex are not unique, but the above $2$-simplex and any other such $2$-simplex will form the partial boundary of a $3$-simplex which we again will be able to fill.
-And so on...
-Thus one can show that the ``composition" $f_{02}:x_0 \to x_2$ while not unique is at least an element of a contractible space.
+with the labeled boundary values.
+The ``composite" map $f_{02}{\colon\thinspace}x_0 \to x_2$ and the $2$-simplex are not unique, but the above $2$-simplex and any other such $2$-simplex will form the partial boundary of a $3$-simplex which we again will be able to fill, and so on.
+Thus one can show that the space of possible ``compositions" is contractible: